 Feedback and constructive criticism are always appreciated.
 If you find a bug or have a suggestion, use the issue tracker on GitHub (link at the top of this page).
 If you make suggestions or bug reports in the comments, I might lose track of them!

 - A per-player difficulty system.
 A difficulty value is tracked for each player, increasing slowly as time passes.
 As difficulty increases, mobs become stronger.
 For servers, mob strength is calculated based on one of several methods (see below).
 This feature can be tweaked/disabled.

 - More player health!
+Or less.
 Players can obtain heart canisters that increase their maximum health.
 Normally, you keep the extra health even after dying (configurable).
 The player's starting health can also be changed, and the max health cap is configurable as well.

 - Lots of control.
 Plenty of config options to let you play the game however you like!
 There's even an in-game config screen, so you can tweak options without restarting Minecraft.

 - Silent Lib and Java 8 or higher.

 Over time, the difficulty value that Scaling Health tracks for each player will increase.
 Currently, it takes around 60 real hours to reach maximum difficulty on default settings.
 The starting and maximum difficulty levels and the amount added each second are configurable.
 By default, idle players accumulate difficulty more slowly.

 The difficulty value with determine how much extra health mobs can have.
 Mobs will also gain bonus attack damage.
 Higher difficulty values also increase the chance of mobs spawning as blights...